Sagar Sen: Career

-Sagar Sen has left behind a rich, musical legacy of contemporary Rabindrasangeet renditions through his hundred plus soundtracks recorded with the Megaphone, Columbia and His Master's Voice in several chartbusting albums traversing two and a half decades.
-Apart from staging & conducting innumerable musical theatricals rendering various Tagorean operatic ballads, he has been an exemplary torchbearer in popularising Tagorean music not only through his singular contribution as a virtuoso artiste par excellence, but also through regular concerts & performances of various Tagorean thematic stage shows conceptualized, presented & conducted by him.
-Sagar Sen had pioneered the model of conceptualizing thematic stage shows & concerts, based solely on Tagorean music.
-Among his popular stage shows & concerts were Shrabon Sandhya (Monsoon Evening), Bishwajana Mohichhey (World Spellbound in Music), Gaaner Jharnatalaye (Under the Cascade of Songs), Swadeshi Naye Bideshi Kheya (Tagore songs from Western Tunes), Rituranga (Season’s Varieties); Shraban Sandhya was the most acclaimed.
-Through these thematic stage-show concerts organised at prestigious venues in Kolkata like Rabindra Sadan, Sisir Mancha and Kala Mandir, Sagar Sen provided a huge platform and reach for contemporary Tagorean artistes and danseuse to promote and showcase their talents.
-All his students from Rabi Rashmi performed choral songs whilst his contemporaries like the legendary Hemanta Mukhopadhyay, Debabrata Biswas, Suchitra Mitra, Kanika Bandyopadhyay and many others performed solos in these concerts.
-Sagar Sen was a dynamic stage organiser and musical visionary far ahead of his times.
+Sagar Sen recorded over a hundred soundtracks with Megaphone, Columbia, and His Master's Voice across two and a half decades.
+He organized thematic stage shows and concerts based solely on Tagore's music.
+Among these shows were Shrabon Sandhya (Monsoon Evening), Bishwajana Mohichhey (World Spellbound in Music), Gaaner Jharnatalaye (Under the Cascade of Songs), Swadeshi Naye Bideshi Kheya (Tagore songs from Western Tunes), and Rituranga (Season's Varieties).
+These concerts were held at venues in Kolkata such as Rabindra Sadan, Sisir Mancha, and Kala Mandir, providing a platform for contemporary Tagorean artists and danseuses.
+Students from Rabi Rashmi performed choral songs, while contemporaries such as Hemanta Mukhopadhyay, Debabrata Biswas, Suchitra Mitra, and Kanika Bandyopadhyay performed solos.

-Although the legend of Sagar Sen revolves around his being an archetypal Rabindrasangeet singer, he was also an exemplary music mentor, organiser, music director, and a humanist.
-Through his countless charitable public performances Sagar Sen tirelessly contributed to social causes, especially to the West Bengal Chief Minister’s relief fund that was instituted to provide relief to the millions affected by the havoc of floods in Bengal during the decade of 70s.
-He was a larger-than-life humanitarian persona providing succour to many of his students and admirers; he was their mentor, their altruistic peer figure, their Sagarda.
+Sen was also a music mentor, organiser, music director, and a humanist.
+Through numerous charitable public performances, Sagar Sen contributed to social causes, especially to the West Bengal Chief Minister’s relief fund that was instated to provide relief to the millions affected by the havoc of floods in Bengal during the 1970s.

-In the mature years of his musical career, Sagar Sen started recording numerous Bengali modern songs, notably under the music directions of maestro composers Hemanta Mukherjee & Salil Chowdhury.
+In the later years of his career, Sagar Sen started recording numerous Bengali modern songs, under the musical direction of composers Hemanta Mukherjee & Salil Chowdhury.
 The AIR archives have recordings of a number of Bengali modern songs sung by him.
 He performed as a playback artist notably in Bengali movies Je Jekhane Dariye (1974), Mantramugdha and Abirbhab (1979) amongst others.
-Sagar Sen music directed the Bengali movie Abirbhab; not known to many, Hemanta Mukherjee & Bhupen Hazarika have sung under his music direction.
-His renditions Ei Jibon Emni Kore Ar To Soy Na and Ki Holo Chand Keno Meghe Dheke Gelo, modern Bengali song tracks composed by Salil Chowdhury and recorded in 1980, were runaway hits.
+Sagar Sen directed the music for the Bengali movie Abirbhab; Hemanta Mukherjee & Bhupen Hazarika have sung under his direction.
+His renditions Ei Jibon Emni Kore Ar To Soy Na and Ki Holo Chand Keno Meghe Dheke Gelo, modern Bengali song tracks composed by Salil Chowdhury and recorded in 1980, were hits.